dnepple/tprstats-python/README.md

 ## License

-`tprstats` was created by Stephen Epple.
+`tprstats` was created by Stephen Epple and Dennis Epple.
 It is licensed under the terms of the MIT license.

 ## Credits